TimeLovercc/Awesome-Graph-Causal-Learning/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)  ![GitHub stars](https://img.shields.io/github/stars/TimeLovercc/Awesome-Graph-Causal-Learning)

-This repository contains a list of papers on the **Counterfactual Learning for Graphs**, we categorize them into tutorials, general papers for counterfactual learning and latest papers for counterfactual learning on graphs.
-For the latest papers about counterfactual learning for graphs, we categorized them based on the published year.
+This repository contains a list of **Graph Causal Learning** resources.
+We also have a survey paper about **Counterfactual Learning on Graphs**.
+We will try our best to continuously maintain this Repository in weekly manner.

+**Why Causal Learning?**
+>Causality connotes lawlike necessity, whereas probabilities connote exceptionality, doubt, and lack of regularity.    --Judea Pearl

 ## Table of Contents
 - [Latest Papers](#Latest-Papers)